Carob: Pests and diseases

 Few pests cause severe damage in carob orchards, so they have traditionally not been treated with pesticides.
-Some generalist pests such as the larvae of the leopard moth (Zeuzera pyrina L.), the dried fruit moth (Cadra calidella), small rodents such as rats (Rattus spp.) and gophers (Pitymys spp.) can occasionally cause damage in some regions.
-Only some cultivars are severely susceptible to mildew disease (Oidium ceratoniae C.).
-One pest directly associated with carob is the larva of the carob moth (Myelois ceratoniae Z.), which can cause extensive postharvest damage.
+Some generalist pests such as the larvae of the leopard moth (Zeuzera pyrina), the dried fruit moth (Cadra calidella), small rodents such as rats (Rattus spp.) and gophers (Pitymys spp.) can occasionally cause damage in some regions.
+Only some cultivars are severely susceptible to mildew disease (Pseudoidium ceratoniae).
+One pest directly associated with carob is the larva of the carob moth (Myelois ceratoniae), which can cause extensive post-harvest damage.

-Cadra calidella both attack carob crops before harvest and infest products in stores.
+Cadra calidella both attacks carob crops before harvest and infests products in stores.
 This moth, prevalent in Cyprus, will often infest the country's carob stores.
 Research has been conducted to understand the physiology of the moth, in order to gain insight on how to monitor moth reproduction and lower their survival rates, such as through temperature control, pheromone traps, or parasitoid traps.